 2 Message from the General Manager of the Micro Business and Individual Unit

 3 Overview of Japan Finance Corporation

 4 Overview of the Micro Business and Individual Unit

 5 Financial Characteristics

 7 Exercise of Safety Net Functions

-9 Support for Our Customers' Core Business Initiatives

-10 Initiatives in the Growth Fields, etc.

-19 Collaboration with Regional Financial Institutions and Relevant Organizations

-21 Working towards Improved Customer Service

-22 International Cooperation
+9 Support for Our Customers' Core Business Initiatives 9 10 Support for Our Customers' Core Business Initiatives Initiatives in the Business Fields That Need Prioritized Support Initiatives in the Business Fields That Need 10 Initiatives in the Business Fields That Need Prioritized Support Collaboration with Regional Financial

-Note: Figures used in this Report:

-1. Figures for which the value is less than one whole unit.
+Note: Figures used in this Report: 1.
+Figures for which the value is less than one whole unit.
 Numbers of items and amounts are rounded down to the nearest whole unit.
-As a general rule, percentages (%) are rounded down to the nearest first decimal place when less than four and rounded up to the nearest first decimal place when five or more.
+As a general rule, percentages (%) are rounded down to the nearest first decimal place when less than four and rounded up to the nearest first decimal place when less than four and rounded up to the nearest first decimal place when less than four and rounded up to the nearest first decimal place when five or more.
 Therefore, figures in the total column may not match the figure obtained by calculating all individual items.

-2. Figures

-Figures lower than the unit are shown as "0." -" is shown when there is no applicable figure.
+2. Figures Figures lower than the unit are shown as "0." ." is shown when there is no applicable figure.